 Cucumber Beetle, Striped

-Striped cucumber beetles are ~7 mm-long, yellow beetles with three black stripes that reach the end of the forewings, a yellow thorax, and a black head.
+Striped cucumber beetles are approximately 7 mm-long, yellow beetles with three black stripes that reach the end of the forewings, a yellow thorax, and a black head.
 Larvae are 9 mm long, creamy white with black heads and with three pairs of short legs.
 Striped cucumber beetle eggs are pale orange-yellow and are laid in groups near the base of cucurbit plants.

 Adults overwinter in field edges near last year's crop, with a small proportion remaining in the field.
 With the onset of warm days (usually mid-June), beetles move rapidly into young crops to feed, mate, and lay eggs at the base of the plants.
 When the eggs hatch, the larvae develop for 2-4 weeks on the plant roots, then pupate in the soil.
 The next generation of adults emerge in early to mid-August; populations remain high through mid- to late September and then beetles move into field edges to find overwintering sites.